 “It certainly does contradict the university’s EDI (Equality, Diversity, and Inclusivity) policies and we have to push against this.”

-Dr Angus Slater, from the University of Wales Trinity St David, spoke about the Anglican Communion: the history of the Church of England and further explored the links between religion and sexuality.
+Dr Angus Slater, lecturer in Theology and Religious Studies from the University of Wales Trinity St David, spoke about the Anglican Communion and the links between religion and sexuality.

 He added: “A lot of Church of England Anglicans are relatively socially liberal when it comes to race and sexuality.

-Jayne Ozanne, Director of the Ozanne Foundation, then went on to highlight the importance of education in the Anglican Communion:
+Jayne Ozanne, Director of the Ozanne Foundation, highlighted the importance of education in the Anglican Communion.

-“Show that there is pain on both sides: The conservative side feel as though they are being misplaced whereas the oppression of the LGBT community affecting our ability to celebrate our relationships and to have families.
+She said: “Show that there is pain on both sides: The conservative side feel as though they are being misplaced, whereas the LGBTQ+ community feel oppressed.

 “The pain, however, is not equal.
 If you can, find ways of driving that home.”